 He is excited to continue to work with young adults at Carroll College and to return to a setting similar to his internship experience, which he greatly enjoyed.
 Part of that enjoyment stems from assisting students to remove the obstacles that might be preventing them from reaching their personal and academic goals as well as their potential.
 The college years are often one of great transition, whether at age 18 or 35, and he finds it very rewarding to be able to assist students with that process.

 Jim is married and his wife Chris is also a psychologist.
 They have lived in Montana since 1999.
 They have two children, the oldest of which a year post-college and the youngest is a junior in college.
 Jim and Chris like to hike, be it in Montana or on their trips to southern Utah.
 They also enjoy camping, cross-country skiing, leisure reading, and landscaping their yard into gardens.
-They have two older dogs (who unfortunately can no longer hike) and two cats (who never would hike).
+They have an older dog (who unfortunately can no longer hike) and two cats (who never would hike).
 Jim also rides a recumbent bike, so you may see him on the trails or riding his bike around town.

 Kyrie is very excited to return for her fourth year as a counselor in the Wellness Center.
 She started as a clinical intern in Counseling Services during her graduate training and decided she never wanted to leave.
 Her educational background includes a Master of Science in Counseling from the University of Great Falls and a Masters in Adult Education from Buffalo State College in New York.
 She completed her undergraduate degree in Human Development from Montana State University.
 (If you can’t be a Saint, you might as well be a Bobcat!)